Intangible Asset Acquisition and Cross License Agreement

 |Intangible Asset Acquisition and Cross License Agreement|

 Note 5—Intangible Asset Acquisition and Cross License Agreement

-On March 14, 2011, the Company entered into the Asset Purchase Agreement with Inovio, whereby the Company acquired technology and related assets related to the use of drug-medical device combination products for the treatment of various cancers. .
+On March 14, 2011, the Company entered into the Asset Purchase Agreement with Inovio, whereby the Company agreed to purchase certain assets of Inovio related to certain non-DNA vaccine and selective electrochemical tumor ablation (“SECTA”) technology, including, among other things: (a) certain patents, including patent applications, and trademarks related to the SECTA technology; (b) certain equipment, machinery, inventory and other tangible assets related to the technology; (c) certain engineering and quality documentation related to the technology; and (d) the assignment of certain contracts related to the technology.
 In return, the Company agreed to pay Inovio $3,000,000 in scheduled payments and a royalty on commercial product sales related to the SECTA technology.
 The transaction closed on March 24, 2011.
 The Asset Purchase Agreement has been amended by the parties to modify the schedule of payments to Inovio (see Note 6).

 The entire disclosure of Intangible Asset Acquisition and Cross License Agreement.